loc-koan/go-fish/README.md

 ## Description

 Go Fish app used to educate young children about numbers, shapes, colors, and strategy.
+A deck of 52 playing cards are shuffled and dealt between users.
+Collect the most pairs to win the competition.
 The user will compete against computers and score is kept track via MySQL.

 ## Live: